|Education||2007-2010 - (College of Fine arts (COFA))|

 After graduating with a Bachelor of Digital Media, Irene has been designing motion graphics and animating in the broadcast industry for the past 3 years.
-She is currently studying her masters in curating whilst balancing various projects and freelance illustration.
+She is currently balancing various projects and freelance illustration.
 A list of clients Irene has worked with include Universal Pictures, Revlon, Prime Media Group, Val Morgan, Bic Pens, Mountain Dew and many more.

 She is a lover of hyper colour palettes, fine lines, interesting faces and creepy creatures.
 Her work often explores concepts of isolation, folklore, imagination and superstition.

 Freelance illustrator, designer and animator.
 For an enquiries please contact me at email@example.com